MicrosoftDocs/windows-insider/wip/business/manage-builds.md

 * You must already be registered with the work email address tied to your Microsoft Entra Global Administrator account.
 [Learn more about registering with your work email address.](./register.md)
 * It must be in Microsoft Entra ID.
 We don't support Active Directory on premises in the Windows Insider Program.
 * Use a production tenant of Microsoft Entra ID, not a test tenant, to make the most of the program.
-The Microsoft Entra tenant is just used for authentication, so you won't need to worry about changes to it from the the program.
+The Microsoft Entra tenant is just used for authentication, so you won't need to worry about changes to it from the program.

 > [!div class="nextstepaction"]
 > [Register your domain now](https://insider.windows.com/for-business-getting-started#flight)